-The Company sponsors a postretirement plan (the Postretirement Plan) that provides certain health care and life insurance benefits for retired employees who have attained age 55 and have provided at least ten years of service.
+The Company sponsors a postretirement plan (the Postretirement Plan) that provides certain health care and life insurance benefits for retired employees who have attained age 55 and have provided at least ten years of service and for those qualifying for long-term disability who have attained age 50 and have provided at least fifteen years of service.
 Postretirement health care is considered for employees hired on or before January 1, 2010.
 Retiree contributions, which vary by employee age, years of service at retirement and date of retirement, are made only by retirees utilizing these benefits.
 Retiree contributions are adjusted as the cost of health care changes.
 Effective January 1, 2016, a Health Reimbursement Arrangement (HRA) was provided to certain Medicare-eligible participants.
 The HRA amount is based on plan eligibility and is equal to the cap amount the participant previously received based on points at retirement or is allocated as a portion of their retiree health premium account balance.
 Postretirement life insurance is considered for all employees meeting retirement criteria.